For a safe trip.

 The experience is mainly focused for hikers of a medium and advanced level (never basic).
 Children are not allowed.
 The minimum age in order to participate is 16 years old.
 Underaged people must always be accompanied by an adult and under his / her responsibility.
 For security reasons we do not recommend the activity to lone hikers.
 The activity is highly recommended to couples, families and groups.

 We have a solid commitment with security and sustainability.
-For this reason it is fundamental to warn you that nature is not risk-free, but we can take steps to minimize it.
+For this reason it is essential to advise you that in nature there is no zero risk, although we can take all the necessary measures to minimize it.

 Avoiding risks as much as possible is everyone’s duty.
 Our duty and your duty.